bmx-ng/text.mod/csv.mod/zsv/README.md

   format
 * `2json`: convert CSV to JSON.
 Optionally, output in [database schema](docs/db.schema.json)
 * `2tsv`: convert CSV to TSV
+* `compare`: compare two or more tables of data and output the differences
 * `serialize` (inverse of flatten): convert an NxM table to a single 3x (Nx(M-1)) table with columns: Row, Column Name, Column Value
 * `flatten` (inverse of serialize): flatten a table by combining rows that share